 Samhuinn Fire Festival at Calton Hill, Edinburgh (October 31, 2019)

 Samhuinn Fire Festival is the annual event held every October on Hallowe’en night at Calton Hill in central Edinburgh.
 This traditional Celtic festival, organized by the Beltane Fire Society is a sister event of Beltane Fire Festival, a real feast for the eyes.
 It features incredibly colourful costumes of Celtic folklore characters, vibrant musical and street theatre performances, and the incredible fire show.
 Samhuinn (or Samhain) used to be a pagan festival at the end of the harvest season.
 Traditionally, it consists of fireplay, drumming, and dance performances dedicated to a dramatic interaction between the Summer and Winter Kings.

 Paisley Halloween Festival, Paisley (October 25–26, 2019)

-Paisley Halloween Festival is the annual carnival parade and show held in Paisley town centre Scotland.
+Paisley Halloween Festival is the annual carnival parade and show held in Paisley town centre.
 One of the most famous Halloween events in Scotland immerses visitors in the weird and wonderful world of Dark Circus.
 The two-day outdoor festival offers a combination of street theatre, circus and breathtaking aerial performances.
 The major highlight of the festival is Saturday carnival-style Dark Circus parade with more than 300 participants led by a sinister Svengali ringleader.
 It is choreographed by the famous Cirque Bijou.
 Dozens of spectacular floats, giant puppets, fire performers, voodoo acrobats, and weird creatures walk the streets accompanied by chilling live music.
 The grounds of the iconic Paisley Abbey host a haunted carousel, LED drummers, street theatre, film screenings, a Halloween Fun Fair, and many other attractions.